rchanou/rchanou.github.io/cost-based-management.md

 >
 > -- <cite>Mike Acton</cite>

 In the suite of development tools available to us, I sense an empty void that we are all collectively feeling around like blind mice, without seeing the bigger picture.
-In particular, I think we can do better when it comes to testing.
+In particular, I think we can do much better when it comes to testing.
+Instead of shaming developers for not testing or writing "enough" tests, we should consider how we can make the process of creating effective tests more efficient and frictionless.
+Several techniques and tools have emerged in this regard:

 - Table testing
 - Snapshot testing